 41. Providing integrated state fire services.

-42. Review of staffing and stations in new peri-urban areas.
+42. Review of staffing and stations in new peri-urban areas and regional interface areas.

-44. Ensuring emergency telephone systems are adequate for the task and are properly staffed to prevent failure in times of fire disaster, in conjunction with full radio coverage.
+44. Ensuring emergency telephone systems are adequate for the task and are properly staffed to prevent excessive delay (or failure) in times of fire disaster, in conjunction with full radio coverage.

 45. Measures to address fragility of modern telecommunications systems during bushfires.

 Bushfires Policy as amended by State Council on 16 May 2020.